View Gloria Dolan's Obituary on RepublicanHerald.com and share memories

 In addition to her parents, she was preceded in death by her beloved husband, Harry, who passed away in 2013.
 She was also preceded in death by three daughters, Donna Beverly, wife of Dean, of South Carolina, Debra Phegley, wife of Robert, of Maryland, and Ann Marie Maize, of Virginia.

-Gloria is survived by her daughters, Dianna Underwood, wife of Richard, of Schuylkill Haven, and Kate Hendricks, wife of Rick, of Auburn, along with eight grandchildren and 10 great grandchildren.
+Gloria is survived by her daughters, Dianna Underwood, wife of Richard, of Schuylkill Haven, and Kate Hendricks, wife of Rick, of Auburn, along with eight grandchildren, 10 great-grandchildren and Harry's four children.